Powered by

 Enhancing Data Quality in Large-Scale Software Systems for Industrial Automation

-Valentina Golendukhina
+Valentina Golendukhina,

-, and Michael Felderer
+Michael Felderer

 (University of Innsbruck, Austria; JKU Linz, Austria; DLR, Germany)